 Families should always stick together, but in cases like this, when one steers too far and there’s no way of bringing them back, sacrifices for the sake of justice must be made.
 And I found myself pleasantly surprised by how riveting Mather Zickel’s performance was.
 Timeless’ “Public Enemy No. 1” was filled with thrilling performances (Misha Collins was spot on has Ness!), but Zickel brought such heart to his character, it was a marvel to see.
 That’s why when he held his brother after shooting him, my heart broke for them both.
 Despite how terrible Al may have been, at the end of the day, he was his brother, and their little quarrel before the shooting was filled with exceptional performances—Zickel and Cameron Gharaee felt like real brothers.
 If Ness and the Capone brothers proved anything, it’s that Timeless creators know how to make their guest stars just as intriguing as their stars.

-Point being, family drama was at an all time high this week on Timeless.
+Point being, family drama was at an all-time high this week on Timeless.

 At the end of the day, each member of the Time Team continuously chooses to put their lives on the line, and it’s that very choice that makes them so favorable amongst viewers.
-That’s why when the writing presents us with one of our favorite couples asking one another to come back to each other safely; our minds immediately trailed to the worst case scenario.
+That’s why when the writing presents us with one of our favorite couples asking one another to come back to each other safely; our minds immediately trailed to the worst-case scenario.
 It’s like that episode of Chuck where Sarah says, “what could possibly go wrong” on the day they’re supposed to be off before their wedding.
 Well, good going you just set everything into motion.

-That said, Timeless is great at number of things but right now, it takes the crown for balancing its storylines and developing its characters.
+That said, Timeless is great at a number of things but in “Public Enemy No.,” it takes the crown for balancing its storylines and developing its characters.
 It was wonderful to see a different side of Jiya come out and simultaneously watch her relationship with Rufus grow even stronger.
 Jiya messing with the system then sitting on the table claiming she still has to pee will go down as one of the best Timeless scenes in my book.
 Claudia Doumit was ridiculously outstanding in that moment—I actually “YAAS’d” out loud.
 (That’s a thing now, right?)
 While Jiya’s often able to shine with her technical abilities, this was just one of those moments where she felt so badass, anyone and everyone would want to be her.
 And while her courageous speech comparing Mason to the Wizard would’ve been enough to leave us cheering for her, this moment made her the episode queen.

 It was great to see Jiya have a good chunk of work to do this week, but it was also great to see the sincerity between her and Rufus.
 While their conversation over the phone was adorable, I hate to have been right about the way it ended.
 Rufus isn’t coming home safely to Jiya.
 At least that’s what he believes.
 But …choking up a little here … they love each other.
 And when you realize that’s what Rufus was trying to tell the team before he slips into a state of comatose, the heart starts to hurt a little bit.
 While we know these aren’t his final words (no one’s taking away Rufus from us), the fact that she was the number one concern on his mind despite all the pain he was going through was a sight to see.